DonaldWhyte/mocking-in-rust-using-double/contents.md

 [NEXT]
 TODO: general takeaways of stable Rust limitations

-TODO: reference the mockers library
+TODO: reference the following libs: mockers, mock-derive, mock_me, mocktopus ^--- list how many support stable! arguments against the ones that use stable ^--- see what features limit nightly libs

 [NEXT SECTION]